renebrummel/ForNAV.TrainingModules/Modules/02 Edit your first report/EditYourFirstReport.Trainer.md

 ## Preparation
 Duration:

-Run through the editing of ForNAV reports from the web client.
-Be sure to cover:
-* ForNAV Setup
-* Finding the ForNAV reports in the Web Client (ForNAV Reports and ForNAV setup)
-* Running the report and preview
-* Opening the designer
-* Preview from the designer
-* Adding a field
-* Preview again
-* Saving the report
-* Running the finished report
-* Open reports and layouts from the ForNAV designer

 ### Video Script
 After installing and setting up ForNAV we can start editing reports.
 We can edit reports directly from Business Central.

 DEMO

 <I>Run through the editing of ForNAV reports from the web client.
 Be sure to cover:
-* ForNAV Setup
 * Finding the ForNAV reports in the Web Client (ForNAV Reports and ForNAV setup)
 * Running the report and preview
 * Opening the designer